melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 `sbatch_batchfile` - **a script file** to launch the job on the cluster depending on the scheduler used. ie) pbs or slurm.
 Tells the cluster how to run the NAMD job and how many cores to use.

-In our introductory example all we had to do was launch the job.
+In our [beginners tutorial](../molecular_dynamics_101/molecular_dynamics_101/) all we had to do was launch the job.
 We will now go through the process of building a NAMD input file from scratch.

 ### b) Building NAMD input files overview